 C.S.
 Lewis and America: Lessons for Today from the Early American Reception of C.S.
 Lewis’s Books

-Mark Noll, Emeritus Professor of History at Wheaton College, as well as the University of Notre Dame, will be exploring the early American reception of C.S.
+Mark Noll, Emeritus Professor of History at Wheaton College, as well as the University of Notre Dame, explores the early American reception of C.S.
 Lewis in three lectures.
-He will ask why Roman Catholics were the first to write with appreciation (and at length) about Lewis’s books; why Lewis’s academic and mainline Protestant readers often responded positively but sometimes with sharp criticism; and why evangelicals were comparatively late in paying any attention to Lewis.
+He asks why Roman Catholics were the first to write with appreciation (and at length) about Lewis’s books; why Lewis’s academic and mainline Protestant readers often responded positively but sometimes with sharp criticism; and why evangelicals were comparatively late in paying any attention to Lewis.
 In turn, this historical investigation should help show with greater clarity why the approaches that Lewis modeled in his various works can assist believers in addressing the public today.
-The 2021-2022 Hansen Lectureship series title is C.S.
+The 2022 Hansen Lectureship series title is C.S.
 Lewis and America: Lessons for Today from the Early American Reception of C.S.
 Lewis’s Books.
-The Hansen lectures will held in the Wade Center's Bakke Auditorium at 7pm Central.

 Photograph of Dr. Noll by William Koechling

 January 20, 2022 - "C.S.
 Lewis for American Roman Catholics, 1936-1947"